audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.project_slug}}/.github/ISSUE_TEMPLATE.md

-* {{ cookiecutter.project_name }} version:
+## Description

+Describe what you were trying to get done or your feature request.

+## Environment

+* Cookiecutter version used, if any:
-* Python version:
+* Python version, if any:
 * Operating System:

-### Description

-Describe what you were trying to get done.
-Tell us what happened, what went wrong, and what you expected to happen.

-### What I Did
+## Steps to Reproduce

 ```
 Paste the command(s) you ran and the output.
-If there was a crash, please include the traceback here.
 ```

+## Additional Information

+Links to other issues or sources.